Institutional Review Board (IRB)

 Steps to Submit a Protocol for Review

-2. Complete the Responsible Conduct of Research in-person workshop (you need to complete the workshop every four years when you renew your CITI RCR certificate)
+2. Complete the Responsible Conduct of Research in-person workshop (you need to complete the workshop every four years when you renew your CITI RCR certificate).

 3. Determine which type of review is appropriate for your study.
-Click CUNY HRPP Policies & Procedures, select "Review Types and Processes" for details
+Click CUNY HRPP Policies & Procedures, select "Review Types and Processes" for details.

-4. IRB Manager accounts are created automatically through CUNYFirst.
-Any student, faculty or staff with a CUNYFirst account will have immediate access to the IRB Manager system.
+4. Submit your IRB protocol using the IRB Manager system: IRB Manager Software.
+Any faculty, student, or staff with a CUNYFirst account will have immediate access to the IRBManager system.
+CITI certification expiration dates will be linked directly to users' profiles in IRBManager.

 Campus Cultural Centers